 The benefit of the barbell squat and muscles worked

 Squats are a go-to move for anyone looking for muscle growth and definition because they engage more muscles than any other move.
-Squats target the quads, hamstrings, glutes, and your core helping to make you stronger and improve your appearance.
-So, adding squats to your workout will help you tighten up, sculpt and build definition in your legs.
+They target the quads, hamstrings, glutes and your core, helping to make you stronger, increase muscle mass and build definition in your legs.

-If squats are not performed properly, then too much stress on the lower back can cause injury.
-The two most likely causes of injury on the back while squatting are lifting too much weight and leaning too far forward, so the strain is put on the back instead of the legs and hips.
+If squats are not performed properly, too much stress on the lower back can cause injury.
+The two most likely causes of injury are lifting too much weight and leaning too far forward so the strain is put on the back instead of the legs and hips.

 Common mistakes and how to fix them

-This can be a common mistake to anyone who is new to the exercise or if the weight is too heavy.
-Not going low enough into the squat can really affect muscle activation, as your glutes, hamstrings, and quads will barely be doing any work.
+This is a mistake commonly made by beginners.
+It also occurs when the weight is too heavy.
+Not going low enough into the squat means your glutes, hamstrings and quads will barely do any work.

-Make sure your legs are parallel to the floor in the lower phase of the squat, as; this ensures the glutes are activated and your quads and hamstrings are taking the load.
+Make sure your hips go beyond your knees in the lower phase of the squat, as this ensures the glutes are activated and your quads and hamstrings are taking the load.

-It’s important to make sure the heels remain grounded during a squat, so to balance the weight and distribute the load evenly.
-When your heel is lifted off the ground, this can take the weight onto your quads and put pressure on your knees.
+Your heels should remain grounded so to balance the weight and distribute the load evenly.
+If your heel comes away from the ground, it can move the weight on to your quads and put pressure on your knees.

-If your heel is lifting, you may also need to widen your stance slightly and push your glutes out a little more, along with keeping your chest out.
+You may also need to widen your stance slightly and push your glutes out a little more, as well as keep your chest out.

-If your knees are caving inwards at any part of the squat, it will be putting the joint in a very unsafe position and risk of injury is very high.
+If your knees are caving inwards at any part of the squat, your knee joints will be in an unsafe position and at high risk of injury.

-The could be because the weight is too heavy, you’re tired and fatigued, or your body may not be used to squatting.
+Your knees may be unstable because the weight is too heavy, you’re tired and fatigued, or your body may not be used to the movement.

 Make sure you can handle the weight and that your form doesn’t waver at any point.
-Using the smith machine to squat may be a simple option to help you to perfect your form.
+Using the Smith machine to squat may be a simple way to help you perfect your form.

 Variations to the barbell squat

-The bodyweight squat is a great starting point for anyone who wants to perfect their form.
-The overall movement will be the same as the barbell squat, the only difference is you won’t be using any weights.
+Bodyweight squats are a great starting point for anyone who wants to improve their form.
+The overall movement is the same as the barbell squat, but the difference is you don’t use any weights.

 Bulgarian split squat

-This is another great exercise to tone and build muscles whilst working on your balance at the same time.
+This is another great exercise for toning and building muscles while simultaneously working on your balance.

-This will work your glutes, quads and hamstrings but this time it’s one leg at a time.
-You’ll really be able to feel the burn with this one, so I’d advise a higher rep range of 10-15 per leg.
+It will work your glutes, quads and hamstrings, but this time it’s one leg at a time and a higher rep range of 10-15 per leg is advised.

-All you’ll need is a bench, to put your resting leg on, a dumbbell of your choice or simply use your own bodyweight.
+All you need is a bench for your resting leg, and either a dumbbell, barbell or your own bodyweight.

-- Lower yourself down slowly until your front thigh is horizontal, then drive up through the heel back into the starting position.
+- Lower yourself down slowly until your front thigh is almost horizontal, then drive up through the heel and return to the starting position.

 Take home message

-As we mentioned before, barbell squats really are deemed as one of the most effective and intense exercises you can do.
-The benefits vary from leg, full-body and all-round strength.
+Barbell squats are one of the most effective and intense exercises you can do, with benefits going beyond legs and including full-body and all-round strength.